top of page

 < Back

-In today’s globalized economy, staying in one market is rarely enough.
-Market expansion represents one of the most exciting growth opportunities.
+In today’s economy, staying in one market is rarely enough.
+For businesses engaged in trade between the Netherlands and East Africa, market expansion represents one of the most exciting growth opportunities.

 Sub-topic